StepChangeCharity/web-application-seed/ReadMe.md

 ### posttest

-Called as part of the npm lifecycle hooks before `npm test` is executed.
-Generates both HTML and LCOV code coverage reports.
+Called as part of the npm lifecycle hooks after `npm test` is executed.
+Generates a HTML coverage report and opens it in the browser.

 ### remaphtml

 Called by `posttest`.
 Uses the remap-istanbul package to generate a HTML code coverage report in the ./coverage folder from the JSON file created during Karma execution.

-### remaplcov

-Called by `posttest`.
-Uses the remap-istanbul package to generate a LCOV code coverage report in the ./coverage folder from the JSON file created during Karma execution.

 ### coverage (`npm run coverage`)